eliemichel/LearnWebGPU/getting-started/hello-webgpu.md

 *Resulting code:* [`step005`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step005)

-For your C++ code, WebGPU nothing more than a single header file listing all the available procedures and data structures: [`webgpu.h`](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h).
-When building the program though, your compiler must now in the end (at the final *linking* step) where to find the actual implementation of these functions.
+For your C++ code, WebGPU is nothing more than a single header file listing all the available procedures and data structures: [`webgpu.h`](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h).
+When building the program though, your compiler must know in the end (at the final *linking* step) where to find the actual implementation of these functions.

 Installing WebGPU
 -----------------